-The only way to get to Easter Island is by plane.
-LATAM Airways (formerly LAN) operates flights from Santiago (Chile), and it is a 5 hour flight across the Pacific Ocean.
+The only way to get to Rapa Nui is by plane.
+LATAM Airways (formerly LAN) operates flights from Santiago (Chile), and it is a 5-hour flight across the Pacific Ocean.

-Stepping foot on Easter Island you will find most accommodation offerings in Hanga Roa, a short drive from the airport.
+Stepping foot on the island you will find most accommodation offerings in Hanga Roa, a short drive from the airport.
 Hanga Roa is the only town on the island and you will find that public transport is non-existent here.

 Once you’ve got your vehicle, collect a map from the ranger station (along with the park entrance fee) and the whole island is laid before you to explore.
 I chose to drive anticlockwise, heading east along the southern coast road.
 You can easily circumnavigate the whole island in a day.
 You can view my Easter Island map here.